junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution.
 - 2008-06-04 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4886)
 - 2008-06-04 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4886)
+- 2008-06-05 — Received in the Senate and referred to the Committee on Rules and Administration.
+- 2008-06-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2008-06-20 — Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2008-06-20 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S5947)
+- 2008-06-20 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S5947)